rstudio/sparkapi/README.md

 billion <- invoke(billionBigInteger, "longValue")
 ```

-Note the `sc` argument: that's the `spark_connection` object which is provided by the front-end package (e.g. SparkR).
+Note the `sc` argument: that's the `spark_connection` object which is provided by either a call to `spark_shell` or by a front-end package like sparklyr.

 The previous example can be re-written to be more compact and clear using [magrittr](https://cran.r-project.org/web/packages/magrittr/vignettes/magrittr.html) pipes: